 Southeast Asia is an amazing region with a lot of breathtaking places that’s relatively cheap to explore.
 The travel costs are extremely low, making SE Asia one of the most popular ones among backpackers.
 When I first started planning this trip, most tourist guides I saw were suggesting that you should have a daily budget of at least $30 USD in all of the countries in Southeast Asia.
 Anyway, after comparing this number with the average living costs in some of the most expensive cities in the region, the average daily cost was much lower than $30.
 I actually managed to travel around Southeast Asia with $15 per day!

 Here’s how I did it: 2 months, 6 countries, 34 cities and $900 USD.
 I got a cheap flight from Kolkata to Bangkok for only $60 USD and my flight from Kota Kinabalu to Skopje costed around $450.
-So the total money I spent for the trip was $1350 USD.
+So the total money I spent on the trip was $1350 USD.
 If we count out the price of the return flight, I managed not only to survive but also have an amazing time in SE Asia with less than $15 USD per day!

 You must be curious how did I manage to pull this off and survive with half of the recommended daily budget.
 This article will tell you all about it!
 If you’re planning to visit Southeast Asia soon, keep reading and I’m sure you will be able to get a lot of useful tips!